 Network for Green Career Opportunities

-If you did an informal poll with the people you know, you’d likely find that many landed an interview at their current job because of a personal connection or someone in their network referring them.
+If you did an informal poll with the people you know, you’d likely find that many landed an interview at their current job because of a personal connection or someone in their network referring and recommending them.
 Oftentimes, it is who you know that helps give you an edge during your job search.
 It’s best to ensure you are tapping your network for potential job leads, career advice, and other industry tips.

 Explore Jobs at Major Green Employers